 On June 29, 2012, the Company acquired all of the stock of Decision Critical, Inc., (DCI) an Austin, Texas based company that specializes in learning and competency management products for acute-care hospitals.
-The Company acquired DCI to further advance its suite of talent management solutions.
+The Company acquired DCI to further advance its suite of workforce development solutions.
 The consideration paid for DCI consisted of approximately \$3.4 million in cash and 22,124 shares of our common stock.
-Also, the Company may make additional payments of up to \$300,000, contingent upon achievement of certain financial targets and business outcomes over the next three years.
-The Company incurred approximately \$203,000 in transaction costs associated with the DCI acquisition.
+Also, the Company may make additional payments of up to \$300,000, contingent upon achievement of certain financial targets and business outcomes within a three year period after the closing date.
+As of December 31, 2013, approximately \$146,000 of these contingent payments have been paid to the DCI shareholders.
+The Company incurred approximately \$203,000 in transaction costs associated with the DCI acquisition, which are included on the accompanying consolidated statements of income under the caption "other general and administrative."
 In allocating the purchase price, the Company recorded approximately \$2.9 million of goodwill, \$1.5 million of identifiable intangible assets, \$291,000 of net tangible assets and \$456,000 of deferred tax liabilities.
+The goodwill balance is primarily attributed to assembled workforce, expanded market opportunities from DCI's workforce development products, and expected synergies from integrating DCI's products into our platform.
+The goodwill balance is not deductible for U.S. income tax purposes.
 The net tangible assets include deferred revenue, which in accordance with US GAAP, was adjusted down from a book value of \$548,000 to an estimated fair value of \$356,000.
 The deferred revenue recorded represents the estimated fair value of the contractual obligation assumed as of the acquisition date.
-The \$192,000 write-down of deferred revenue will result in lower revenues than would have otherwise been recognized for such services.
-The results of operations for DCI have been included in the Company's consolidated financial statements from the date of acquisition.
+The \$192,000 write-down of deferred revenue resulted in lower revenues than would have otherwise been recognized for such services.
+The results of operations for DCI have been included in the Company's consolidated financial statements from the date of acquisition, and are included in the HealthStream Workforce Development Solutions segment.